LIST: States that have issued stay-at-home orders during the coronavirus pandemic

 Colorado

-Gov. Jared Polis issued a statewide stay-at-home order Wednesday, March 25.
-It goes into effect 6 a.m.
-Thursday and will last until April 11.
+Gov. Jared Polis issued a statewide stay-at-home order that lasts until April 11.

 Many Coloradans, including the vast majority of people in metro Denver, live in counties where stay-at-home orders have already been announced.